 I am an Alaskan.

 I received my Bachelor of Fine Arts degree from the University of Alaska Fairbanks in 2016 with an emphasis in ceramics and drawing.
 I took the academic slow road that incorporated such adult themes as travel, marriage, mortgage, quarterly-life crisis and gainful employment.
-I wish I could claim to now be in the normal transitional state that post-baccs seem to find themselves in, but I'm starting to believe that your whole life is just a series of transitions and none of it qualifies as normal... and that's okay.

 I have a passion for truth, peanut butter and deep breathing, (having lived without each of them for a time,) as well as a sincere lack of patience for arrogance, tasteless health food and reckless driving, (having always been in their presence, it seems.)
-I admire simplicity, but tend to overly complicate everything in pursuit of it.
+I strive for simplicity, but tend to overly complicate everything in pursuit of it.

-I partake in a few select outdoorsy Alaskan pastimes, but you'd just as soon find me curled up on the couch with an epic sci-fi novel.
+I partake in a few outdoorsy Alaskan pastimes, but you'd just as soon find me curled up on the couch with an epic sci-fi novel.

 Most importantly, this life and the marks made by it are all about grace.
 My life is simultaneously carved into and out of real grace, an element that can only be given by those who have received it, infinite and singly-sourced by the one who knows all of us, mind to marrow.